University of Monterrey: History

+The Society of the Sacred Heart of Jesus had worked in Monterrey since 1908, and the Sisters of Immaculate Mary of Guadalupe established Labastida Unity in 1951.
+They had been running Labastida College, an all-girls school, since 1919.
+Brothers had been working in Monterrey since 1905, teachers who had left Monterrey during the Revolutionary War, returned in 1942, to establish the Instituto Regiomontano.

+On July 8, 1969, the university was recognized by the state of Nuevo Leon, and on September 8 of the same year, it began operating as an educational institution housed in five different facilities.

+Philanthropist Roberto Garza Sada started searching for educators and land, bought the campus property, and gave money to start building the university.
+Later, in honoring her father, Margarita Garza Sada (Daughter of Roberto Garza Sada) and Japanese Architect Tadao Ando gave the money to build the Centro Roberto Garza Sada for Architecture and Design.

 By 1972, UDEM had 22 majors and 3 baccalaureate degree programs.
 That same year, 7 more academic divisions were created, amongst which were the Arts and Media Sciences, Education, Economics, Law, Mathematics, Health Studies and Social Studies.
-In 1979, a Mexican philanthropist named Roberto Garza Sada formed the Association for Educational Development, which sole purpose was to buy 35 acres of land in which they would build the actual campus for UDEM.
+In 1979, Mexican philanthropist Roberto Garza Sada formed the Association for Educational Development, which sole purpose was to buy 35 acres of land on which they would build the actual campus for UDEM.

-In 1982, activities in the Humberto Lobo UDEM high school begin and on August 21, 1998 the college community center is inaugurated in the presence of the then Mexican president Ernesto Zedillo.
-In January 2004, the Rector's building was constructed which houses dean's offices, the Center for Information and Student Attention (Centro de Información y Atención a Alumnos; CIAA), amongst other things.
-In July 2006, the new student dorms were inaugurated.
-In 2009, after 16 years of being the dean of UDEM, Francisco Ascúnaga Guerra resigned from his position and was succeeded Antonio Dieck Assad, who is the current dean.
-Currently, the building, named Centro Roberto Garza Sada in honor of the benefactor which bought the terrain where the school now stands, was designed by the famed Japanese architect Tadao Ando who originally called it "The Gate of Creation".
-The building's over 43 thousand ft² and was planned from its conception as a design, arts and architecture building.
-It will have several areas dedicated to these studies, as well as 22 laboratories and workshops to accommodate students expositions and art exhibits.
+In 1982, activities at the Humberto Lobo UDEM high school began.
+On August 21, 1998, the college community center was inaugurated in the presence of then-Mexican President Ernesto Zedillo.
+In January 2004, the Rector's building was constructed, which houses the dean's offices, the Center for Information and Student Attention (Centro de Información y Atención a Alumnos; CIAA), among other facilities.
+In July 2006, the new student dormitories were inaugurated.
+In 2009, after 16 years of being the dean of UDEM, Francisco Ascúnaga Guerra resigned from his position and was succeeded by Antonio Dieck Assad, the current dean.

-In 1982, the Vice-Rectory for Upper Middle Education was created and the activities of the Humberto Lobo High School began.
-On August 21, 1998, the building called the University Community Center (CCU) was inaugurated in a ceremony with the President Ernesto Zedillo.
-In January 2004 the Rectory building was inaugurated, where the offices of the Center for Information and Attention to Students (CIAA) are housed, as well as the continuing education rooms, among other things.
-In September 2005, laid the foundation stone for Residences on the adjacent 14-hectare site located to the west of the University.
-In July 2006, the complex called Residencias UDEM was inaugurated.
-In 2009, after 16 years as rector, on August 3, 2009, Dr. Francisco Azcúnaga Guerra presented his resignation, since then Dr. Antonio Dieck Assad has held the post of rector of the UDEM.